hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 If not set, the default partition will be used.

+The name of partition is available in the variable ``SLURM_JOB_PARTITION`` in the environment of the running job.

 Specifying a job name
 """""""""""""""""""""

 The default name of a job is the name of the job script.
 The name can however be changed using ``--job-name=<name>`` or ``-J <name>``.

+The name of the job is available in the variable ``SLURM_JOB_NAME`` in the environment of the running job.

 Redirecting stdout and stderr
 """""""""""""""""""""""""""""